CNMAT/OpenSoundControl.org/index.md

 OpenSoundControl (OSC) specification(s), collects links to related publications, and highights a number of hardware and software implementations of OSC brought to us by members of our user/developer community.
-This site is meant as an open forum for sharing and showcasing all things OSC.
+This site is for publishing, sharing, and showcasing all things OSC.
 Users are encouraged to contribute by sharing links to documentation of projects and artworks that make use of OSC.
 Please let us know how you are using OSC by creating an [implementation](page-list.html#implementations) page for your project [here](https://docs.google.com/forms/d/e/1FAIpQLSdnHHNzoZ2Qf_gFabpeuNDfAGOWCNMEknDKnDnexRLiUYv7bg/viewform).